 I feel incredibly grateful to have found a role that allows me to contribute to others while infusing my own life with great meaning and purpose.
-For me, it is the ultimate privilege to accompany another person on their journey toward becoming the complete human being they were born to be.
+For me, it is the ultimate privilege to accompany another person on their journey toward becoming the fullest, most authentic expression of themselves.

 My first experience of psychotherapy was in my early 30s and it was a major revelation.
-I still remember leaving my first ever therapy session feeling like I was walking on air.
+I still remember leaving my few therapy sessions feeling like I was walking on air.
 The apparently simple process of sharing difficult, previously untold experiences with a deeply compassionate listener was unbelievably cathartic.
-As I learned to make space for my emotions and tune into my bodily sensations I rediscovered a long-lost inner compass or internal guidance system.
+As I learned to make space for my emotions and tune into my bodily sensations I rediscovered a long-lost inner compass.
 Where before there had been a gnawing sense of emptiness and resignation, I now felt hope coursing through me.
 No longer simply blown about by the winds of life, I began taking conscious decisions to determine my own future.

 At the time I had a successful career as a television producer, working on primetime shows for the likes of the BBC, NBC and Fox.
-While producing provided me with a fantastic creative outlet and allowed me to travel the world, I had long sensed that there was something else to which I was meant to be dedicating my life.
-Having gained so much from my own psychotherapy, I found myself wanting to support others on their path of growth, empowerment, and engagement with life in whole-hearted ways.
+While producing provided me with a creative outlet and the chance to travel the world, I had long sensed that there was something else to which I was meant to be dedicating my life.
+Having gained so much from my own psychotherapy, I realized that I wanted to support others on their path of growth, empowerment, and engagement with life in whole-hearted ways.

-This wealth of practical, hands-on training allows me to employ an integrated approach to psychotherapy, working not only with thoughts, behavior, and emotions, but also with their biological and early attachment underpinnings.
+This wealth of practical, hands-on training and experience allows me to employ an integrated approach to psychotherapy, working not only with thoughts, behavior, and emotions, but also with their biological and early attachment underpinnings.

 In my downtime I like to surf in the Pacific Ocean, walk the cliffs of Big Sur, or drop into a yoga or meditation class.